 8. Etsy

 Setting up a shop on Etsy is straightforward, making it accessible for beginners.
-One of the other big advantages of this platform is the fact that its focus on unique and artisanal products draws a dedicated customer base.
+One of the other big advantages of this web commerce platform is the fact that its focus on unique and artisanal products draws a dedicated customer base.
 In addition, it provides a supportive community and resources tailored to small, creative businesses.

 Free trial: N/A